jbuncle/pigeon-proxy-server/README.md

 ### Current

-- Docker Integration: The server automatically routes requests to running containers based on `VIRTUAL_HOST` and `VIRTUAL_PORT` labels on the containers.
+- **Docker Integration**: The server automatically routes requests to running containers based on `VIRTUAL_HOST` and `VIRTUAL_PORT` labels on the containers.
-- LetsEncrypt: LetsEncrypt certificates can be automatically generated and renewed for Docker containers using `LETSENCRYPT_HOST` and `LETSENCRYPT_EMAIL` labels on running containers.
+- **LetsEncrypt**: LetsEncrypt certificates can be automatically generated and renewed for Docker containers using `LETSENCRYPT_HOST` and `LETSENCRYPT_EMAIL` labels on running containers.
-- ModSecurity: The server integrates with libModSecurity to check and reject malicious requests.
+- **ModSecurity**: The server integrates with libModSecurity to check and reject malicious requests.

 ### TODO

 - FileSystem caching of static content.
 - Automatically generate LetsEncrypt certificates for all domains (not just Docker).
-- Allow configuration file to define static routes (i.e. routes not defined by Docker containers).

 ## Running